viktor2222/Learn-JavaScript/README.md

 <ul>
   <li>Chain of OR "||" returns the first truthy value or the last one if no such value is found.</li>
+  <li>AND "&&" returns the first falsy value or the last value if none were found.</li>
 </ul>